 5. Shallow depth-of-field

-While a thin depth-of-field helps smooth the background around the picture subject, sometimes it leaves part of a face out of focus.
+While a thin depth-of-field helps smooth the background around the picture subject, sometimes it leaves a part of a face out of focus.
 Don’t shy away from reducing the aperture when shooting portraits if it helps portray the entire face in greater detail.

 Tips for reducing image blur